mdmackint/phosphor/README.md

 # Phosphor

-Phosphor is a small, standard-library only web server written in Go for searching through your library catalogue.
+Phosphor is a small web server written in Go with very few dependencies, for searching through your library catalogue.

 ## Quick start